HEGSRR/OR-Replicability-in-Geography-Survey/docs/reviews/rev_response.md

 - Table 1 and Figure 4 seem to have the same groupings on the vertical axis with different labels (eg., Research Environment vs Academic Incentives).
 It is less confusing if the labeling becomes consistent for both.

 - p.
 25, l.
 13: "Before" does not stem from the questionnaire, as it only asks if it was done in both locations without specifying the order

+### Response
+*We have made and tracted adjustments to each of these comments in the text.
+Thank you for catching the inconsistency between Fig 4 and Table 1, and our inclusion of 'before' when it was indeed not in the question.
+We have corrected both these issues.*

 ## Discussion: